cncf/tag-network/recommendations/chaos-mesh.md

 Does the project have a clear value add to the current project ecosystem?
 How does it relate to other projects with overlapping capabilities?

-ChaosMesh is a universally applicable Chaos Engineering platform and would allow for further resiliency in CNCF projects.
+Chaos Mesh is a universally applicable Chaos Engineering platform and would allow for further resiliency in CNCF projects.

 ## Alignment with other CNCF projects